 The ghost town residents find simple reasons to celebrate life from their annual chili cook-off, Day of the Dead and good old fashion dirt floor dancing while throwing a few back while living life in the slow lane.

-What to Do in Terlingua, Texas
+Things to Do in Terlingua, Texas

 Today, Terlingua portrays itself more of an attitude and state of mind than anything else.
 When you visit this former quicksilver mining town, appreciate all that’s now happening here; even if it scares you a little.
 And guess what?
 You actually don’t need to spend a dime to explore Terlingua.
 Visitors, tourists and gawkers are free to roam this quirky living ghost town ruins.
 But, do help keep Terlingua alive by patronizing their restaurants, lodging, shops and galleries.